 "A look that remains relevant and popular in 2018 is the white sneaker, which will be rebooted with an exaggerated moulded sole that creates an overblown silhouette.
 A muted palette of whites, pastels and some metallics will offer an ultra-modern look.
 Detailing will be kept to a minimum, featuring only subtle touches like a bias frill."

 "Nostalgia will continue to influence sneaker design, feeding also into our first and fourth trends.
-The '90s was known for its over-the-top, chunky trainer silhouettes (think Steve Jobs' footwear) and neon flashes.
-Brands will offer colourful, playful looks and exclusive collaborations like that explored by Reebok and Lisa Frank."
+The '90s was known for its over-the-top, chunky trainer silhouettes (think Steve Jobs's footwear) and neon flashes.
+Brands will offer colourful, playful looks and exclusive collaborations like the one between Reebok and Lisa Frank."

-"Ugly fashion is back, and it's here to stay, extending well into 2018.
+"'Ugly' fashion is back, and it's here to stay, extending.
 We'll see designers tapping into TV pop culture from the '90s and '00s, giving nostalgia its biggest reboot.
 Clunky is in, along with dirty, greyed-off finishes.
-Embraced already by luxury brands including Balenciaga and Gucci, we'll see this look filter down into the mass market, influencing clothing too."
+Embraced already by luxury brands like Balenciaga and Gucci, we'll see this look filter down into the mass market, influencing clothing too."

 "Female customers will become the priority for many of the big sneaker brands and for the long haul.
 We're seeing a growing female sneakerhead community emerge, which is driving how product rereleases are engineered, influencing design and a move towards unisex styling.
-Kicked off by Puma x Fenty, this trend, a huge area of growth, will gain new momentum in 2018."
+Kicked off by Puma x Fenty, this trend—a huge area of growth—will keep gaining momentum."